ZendarInc/ZendarSDK/cpp/README.md

 ```

-	Start running the ZPU using the configuration with the given name
+    Start running the ZPU using the configuration with the given name.
+Note: Check that the current state of the ZPU is READY before starting the ZPU using the `Status `command.

 ```